 BANGOR - Knowing what's in the ground is crucial to getting a garden started.
 After waiting for the results of our soil test, we've learned what we need to prepare to plant.
 Our Erin Thomas has the latest in our "Backyard Gardener" series.

-This week we received our soil report from the University of Maine testing service and Kate Garland explained to us what exactly the numbers mean.
-Firstly, she told us our soil was lacking magnesium, so we'll need to add lime.
+This week we received our soil report from the University of Maine testing service and Kate Garland, horticulturalist from the Cooperative Extension, explained to us what exactly those numbers mean.

 Kate says plants grown in containers do need to be watered more often than those in the ground, but the benefit of container gardening is the ability to bring the plants inside at night this time of year.

 Next week we will try again, weather permitting, to dig ground and make proper amendments to the soil in the garden as needed.